sfigg/commercialization-public/docset/customize/mdm/reboot-csp.md

 <a href="" id="schedule-single"></a>**Schedule/Single**
 This node will execute a reboot at a scheduled date and time.
 Setting a null (empty) date will delete the existing schedule.
 The date and time value is ISO8601, and both the date and time are required.
 For example: 2015-12-15T07:36:25Z

-The supported operation is Get and Replace.
+The supported operations are Get, Add, Replace, and Delete.

 <a href="" id="schedule-dailyrecurrent"></a>**Schedule/DailyRecurrent**
 This node will execute a reboot each day at a scheduled time starting at the configured starting time and date.
 Setting a null (empty) date will delete the existing schedule.
 The date and time value is ISO8601, and both the date and time are required.
 For example: 2015-12-15T07:36:25Z

-The supported operation is Get and Replace.
+The supported operations are Get, Add, Replace, and Delete.

 ## Related topics